Have a question to ask or an idea to share? Come and participate in Adobe XD Community. We would love to hear from you and see your creations!

 Building a design system requires the ability to create components at the molecular levels for optimal reusability and flexibility.
 When creating components, XD lets you nest them within each other and create complex objects such as menus, card-based layouts, and many more.

 Using nested components, you can build more robust design systems.
-When you update a main component, all its instances receive those updates, even if the update is in its nested component.
+When you update a main component, all its instances receive the update, even if the update was done to a component nested inside it.

-- You can create a component with multiple component instances nested inside.
+- You can create a component with multiple components nested inside.
 However, when components have multiple states with many objects, performance can take a hit.
-In such cases, to achieve optimal performance, you can nest components three levels deep at most, and limit the number of states per level, to a maximum of ten states per component.
+In such cases, to achieve optimal performance, you can nest components three levels deep at most, and limit the number of states per level to a maximum of ten states per component.

 - Do not nest a component within itself.
 This might result in an invalid component since components are self-referencing.